 Every kid in this series gets a healthy serving of butt-whooping in this series leading to some quality sulking scenes.

-There were also several traditions in school that are probably extinct now, such as the sweets distribution on your birthday.
+Several traditions in school are probably extinct now, such as the sweets distribution on your birthday.
 You'd get to choose a friend to go around to different classes and give out sweets.

 Birthday parties at home were cozy personal gatherings with people in your neighborhood showing up to celebrate the occasion.
 These days it's done a bit differently but that's just nostalgia talking.